Annual report

 Our Annual Membership Survey guides our efforts to enhance member value and impact in governance.

-XXXX members shared their views on their NGA membership experience, providing valuable feedback on the support, resources, and advocacy that matter most to them.
+1,395 members shared their views on their NGA membership experience, providing valuable feedback on the support, resources, and advocacy that matter most to them.

-20 years of better governance
+20 years of championing good governance

 NGA celebrates 20 years of supporting and strengthening school and trust governance in 2026.